You have a date for your arraignment, but what is it? Here is some information about what it is and what to expect.

 Other tasks during an arraignment include setting bail and other factors relating to your release.
 The judge may also set future dates for other proceedings such as a pre-trial conference or the actual trial.

-If you have been charged with a crime and are facing an arraignment, you need the expert advice of a criminal defense attorney such as Sevens Legal, APC.
-Contact Sevens Legal, APC, today for a free consultation.
+If you have been charged with a crime and are facing an arraignment, you need the expert advice of a criminal defense attorney such as Sevens Legal Criminal Lawyers.
+Contact Sevens Legal Criminal Lawyers, today for a free consultation.